endeav0r/bt/readme.md

   * A clean object-oriented implementation in C, with basic data structures, based off that which I created during (https://github.com/endeav0r/rdis).
   * Arithmetic operations operate over operands of the same bit-width.
 Truncate, zero-extend, and sign-extend are used extensively.
-  * All reads and writes are 8-bytes, and read/writes of a larger site are expanded during translation.
+  * All reads and writes are 8-bytes, and read/writes of a larger site are expanded during translation. **(This may change because it's super annoying)**
   * No explicit definition of a target architecture is required for JIT.
 JIT will just run.

 ## What works